wearedudez/EzHub/README.md

 # MonkeHub
-This is the official EzHub repository.
+This is the official MonkeHub repository.